bartoszbogacz/kartomat/README.md

   getting a short highlight of the player color.
   Instead of the current playerID tag.

-- Ability to remove elements from the editor

 - A Wizard game board

 - A Tichu game board

-- Send only deltas of game state from server.
+- Send only deltas of game state from server

-- Transform only necessary changes
+- Re-compute game state only for changed CRDT items

-- Transform DOM elements using transform
+- Transform DOM elements using transform3D in CSS
+  This significantly faster as no DOM re-layout is triggered

 - Record player.text in localStorage and set it automatically on joining a game

+- Ability to remove elements from the editor
+  Requires tombstones in CRDT.

 # Bibliography